 Points will be accumulated throughout the year to determine a series team champion.
 In the case of a tie, the team with the most first place finishes then wins the tiebreaker.
-Successive tie-breakers are second place finishes, third place finishes, etc.
+Successive tiebreakers are second place finishes, third place finishes, etc.

 The championship team will be the team that accumulates the most points at the end of the season.
-Teams may switch drivers throughout the year, but it is the

-TEAM that accumulates points not the individual driver.
+Teams may switch drivers throughout the year, but it is the TEAM that accumulates points not the individual driver.
 If a team switches classes during the season they will accumulate points in each class separately and shall not combine points from multiple classes.
-A Championship Cup will be positioned at the track and each year the championship team will get its name added.